trung-kieen/decomposition-relational-db/README.md

 - [ ] Reduce random order of set iterator in minimal_cover method

 # Issues
 If you encounter any issues while using feel free to open a new issue.
 When reporting an issue, please include any relevant logs or screenshots.

+# Disclaimers
+All code is kept in one file for portability and ease of execution.

+Manually providing user inputs became tedious, so I implemented dynamic input injection.